biotite-dev/biotite/doc/tutorial/structure.rst

 undefined.
 This makes sense, since we did not define the bond types when we created the bond list.
-Another thing that has changed is the bond-wise order:
+The other thing that has changed is the bond-wise order:
 Each bond is sorted so that the index with the lower index is the first element.